autogluon/autogluon/docs/tutorials/course/object.md

-# Customize User Objects
+# Searchable Objects
 :label:`sec_customobj`

-A user may want to define some customized objects with search spaces, such as network architectures, or specialized optimizers.
-We provide an API to do that.
+When defining custom Python objects such as network architectures, or specialized optimizers, it may be hard to decide what values to set for all of their attributes.
+AutoGluon provides an API that allows you to instead specify  a search space of possible values to consider for such attributes, within which the optimal value will be automatically searched for at runtime.
+This tutorial demonstrates how easy this is to do, without having to modify your existing code at all!

 ## Example for Constructing a Network

-This is an example of doing architecture search as HPO.
-If you are interested in efficient neural architecture search, please refer another tutorial `sec_proxyless`_ .
+This tutorial covers an example of selecting a neural network's architecture as a hyperparameter optimization (HPO) task.
+If you are interested in efficient neural architecture search (NAS), please refer to this other tutorial instead: `sec_proxyless`_ .

 ### CIFAR ResNet in GluonCV